 Yes.
-Connecticut allows the general public to request copies of criminal and arrest records.
+CT allows the general public to request copies of arrest and criminal records.
 Arrest records requested processed through the State Police Bureau of Identification are not for Visas, Foreign Adoption, and Immigration.
 Those types must be handled internally through government channels.

 |Black or African American||40%|